imazen/resizer/Plugins/S3Reader2/readme.md

 ### Features

-* Fast - no unnecessary http requests
+* Fast - no unnecessary HTTP requests
 * Offers mode for checking for newer files on a configured interval (useful when combined with disk caching)
 * Works great with the DiskCache and CloudFront caching plugins
-* Has an optional ssl mode
+* Has an optional SSL mode
 * Can be configured to access private bucket files with an access key